nphilipp/lv2-mda/README.md

   - proper note stealing as in the original
   - GUI (I don't need it)
   - saving and importing of presets (should be handled by the host)

+## License

+The original mda VST plug-ins by Paul Kellett are released under the MIT license or under the GPL "either version 2 of the License, or (at your option) any later version".
+The LV2 port of the mdaEPiano plugin by rekado is released under the same licenses.